JuneRossen/Master-thesis/README.md

 # Master-thesis
-This repository stores the Jupyter notebooks used in June Rossen's Master thesis titled "Minimizing socio-environmental impacts of onshore wind power development in Norway".
+This repository stores the Jupyter notebooks used in June Rossen's Master thesis titled "Minimizing socio-environmental impacts of onshore wind power development in Norway", a project conducted at EPFL and NINA.